duartegroup/InterpretingMLKinetics/README.md

 *  Results from training and evaluating the models: "MODEL_training_and_evaluation"

-"RF" also contains the folder "Rxn_center_only" which countains the data and results from training, evaluating, and interpreting the RF model trained on reaction center ISIDA fragments .
+"RF" also contains the folder "Rxn_center_only" which countains the data and results from training, evaluating, and interpreting the RF model trained on reaction center ISIDA fragments.

 ### Scripts